Charles Sigourney: Involvement in Episcopal Church and Founding of Washington College

-From his early days in Hartford, Sigourney was heavily involved in the Episcopalian Church in Connecticut.
+From his early days in Hartford, Sigourney was heavily involved in the Episcopal Church in Connecticut.
 From 1803 to 1817, he served as clerk of the newly incorporated Christ Church Cathedral in Hartford, later becoming a vestryman and warden.
 Sigourney was integral in successfully petitioning the state legislature for permission to form the Phoenix National Bank in 1814, which was locally known as the “Episcopal Bank.”
 He would serve as the bank's second president from 1822 to 1837, when a public quarrel between Sigourney and cashier George Beach led to his abrupt resignation.
 Sigourney accused Beach of various conflicts of interest tied to the latter's involvement in Western land speculation and questionable friendships with untrustworthy individuals.
 An internal investigation made by the bank exonerated Beach and admonished both men.

-Sigourney was also a key player in establishing an Episcopalian university in Connecticut in the early decades of the 19th c.
+Sigourney was also a key player in establishing an Episcopal university in Connecticut in the early decades of the 19th century.
 When Washington (later Trinity) College was eventually approved by the state legislature in 1823, Sigourney was elected Secretary of the Board of Trustees, a post he would hold until at least the late 1840s.
-In this capacity, Sigourney carried on correspondence with early American statesmen and benefactors such as James Madison and Thomas Jefferson, whom he and his wife dined with at Monticello in May 1825.
+In this capacity, Sigourney carried on correspondence with early American statesmen and benefactors such as James Madison and Thomas Jefferson, with whom he and his wife dined at Monticello in May 1825.